 While this only happens in rare cases, those incidents can mean life or death for rabbits.
 Even though it does not occur often, it still happens.

 When disposing of a rabbit, it is recommended that you use disposable plastic gloves.
-Instead of throwing it away in the trash, you should put the rabbit’s corpse in a pet box and cover it with dirt after you’ve buried it deep enough in your yard.
+Instead of throwing it away in the trash, put the rabbit’s corpse in a pet box and cover it with dirt after you’ve buried it deep enough in your yard.

-Even though rabbits aren’t something that everyone wants to have on their property, they do make for the most frequent uninvited visitors to your backyards, where they may often be found dead on the grass.
+Even though rabbits aren’t something everyone wants to have on their property, they make for the most frequent uninvited visitors to your backyards, where they may often be found dead on the grass.

-Aside from that, cats and dogs have been known to kill rabbits, which are subsequently disposed of by landowners making it a task from time to time.
+Aside from that, cats and dogs have been known to kill rabbits, which are subsequently disposed of by landowners, making it a task from time to time.

 How to confirm if the rabbit is dead

 Solving this problem begins with answering the most critical question of all.
 Of course, anybody would assume that a rabbit that is still and limp, as well as perhaps discolored, has died.
 But, on the other hand, many rabbits may deceive us into thinking they are dead when they are not.

 When is a stationary rabbit not considered dead?
 A variety of circumstances have resulted in rabbits resurrecting.
 Rabbits may fall into a hibernation state resembling death when temperatures drop below freezing.

 Rabbits that seem dead may be ill with a severe illness.
 Unless the rabbit is tame, do not approach it.
 Don’t try to save the animal yourself; take it to the veterinarian instead.
 If you have a pet rabbit, you may want to seek advice from a rabbit expert in your area.

 Observing these indications can help you confirm that the rabbit is dead: